 - Site eventually deindexed

-Case Study 3: The Hybrid B2B Blog
+3. The Hybrid B2B Blog That Scaled

 A small SaaS company used AI tools to draft articles about their industry, then had subject matter experts review and enhance each piece.